solaris0141/procyon/README.md

 # procyon
-Description: just a small little encryption software for learning
+Description: A compilation of all the encryption theories and attack methods.